rubyfu/RubyFu/module_0x2__system_kung_fu/file_manipulation.md

 ## Finding weak file permissions
 One of the important task to do post exploitation is find weak executable file permissions which might be executed buy root/administrator user trying to elevate our privileges on the system.
+At the same time, our scripts must be applicable for all systems

 **find777.rb**
 ```ruby